 The Nikon Z6 is my primary camera for filming our YouTube videos and doing astrophotography.
 It’s also my backup camera for international trips.
 On the other hand, the Z7 is my preferred camera for landscape photography, at least when I’m shooting digital rather than large format film (more on that later).

 Considering the high marks I gave the Z9 in our review, you may be wondering if I switched to it or not.
 The answer is no. Upgrading to a Z9 would be nice for the astrophotography features, but my goal with my digital kit is to be lightweight for long hikes and international travel.
 I don’t intend to get a Z9 unless I start to do more wildlife photography.
+Even the Nikon Z8, which I loved, doesn’t really offer anything essential for my landscape photography that I could not already do with the Z6 and Z7.

 Why Nikon rather than Canon or Sony?
 In part, I love the Z lenses and the potential of the massive Nikon Z mount.
 But mainly, it’s because of inertia.
 I’ve shot with Nikon since my first DSLR, the D5100, and by now I know their cameras like the back of my hand.
 Switching to other brands rarely gains you anything other than a lighter wallet, and Nikon seems to have a good future in front of them anyway.
 For now, I have no thoughts of switching.